Lovepreet2003/SIEM-Log-Analysis-with-Splunk/Step2-DNS_Log_Analysis.md

 - **Data Source:** JSON-formatted Zeek DNS logs.

 **Sample Log File:**
-Download the file: `dns.log` and place it in a directory accessible to Splunk for ingestion.
+Download the file: [dns log file](https://github.com/Lovepreet2003/SIEM-Log-Analysis-with-Splunk/blob/main/sample_files/dns_logs.json) and place it in a directory accessible to Splunk for ingestion.

 ## ⚙️ Steps to Upload DNS Log into Splunk

 1. Go to **Splunk Web → Settings → Add Data**.
-2. Choose **Upload** and select the file `dns.log`.
+2. Choose **Upload** and select the file `dns log file`.
 3. Set **Source type**: `json` or create a custom source type `dns`.
 4. Select **Index**: Choose `main` or create a new index `dns_lab`.
 5. Finish the upload and confirm indexing.